-Even with an impressive field of cooperative game modes and a growing list of cross-platform-enabled titles, we are in the golden age of multiplayer gaming.
+Even with an impressive field of co-op games and a growing list of cross-platform games on the Nintendo Switch, PS4, and Xbox, we are in the golden age of multiplayer gaming.
 But in-depth single-player adventures are still at the core of what makes gaming great.
-Whether you’re looking to dive into a new world alone or just need a title to hold you over until your friends are back online, we’ve put together list of the best solo games that will keep you locked in for a long adventure.
+Whether you’re looking to dive into a glorious open-world alone or just need something to hold you over until your friends are back online, we’ve put together a list of the best solo games that will keep you locked in for a long adventure.

-From demonic, space-age shooters to slower-paced fantasy RPGs, there are our favorite single-player games to check out right now.
+From demonic, space-age shooters to slower-paced fantasy RPGs, these are some of our favorite single-player games to check out right now.

 The Witcher 3: Wild Hunt (Switch, PS4, Xbox One, PC)

 The Witcher 3 drops players into the boots of Geralt of Rivia, a gruff monster bounty hunter on a mission to track down his companions and prepare for a battle against the Wild Hunt — a troop of wraiths on undead horses hell-bent on enslaving the human race.
 To make a bit of coin while exploring the world, Geralt can pick up bounties to take out less world-ending creatures, hunting down werewolves, griffins, ghouls, and other deadly foes terrorizing the common-folk.